-If Manufacturer X makes a nominal 3 ton AC unit and a nominal 4 ton AC unit, but no sizes in between, then Builder Y may install the 4 ton unit made by Manufacturer X as long the nominal 3 ton unit has insufficient capacity (i.e. total capacity of $36,000 \times 0.95 = 34,200$ Btuh).
+If Manufacturer X makes a nominal 3 ton AC unit and a nominal 4 ton AC unit, but no sizes in between, then Builder Y may install the 4 ton unit made by Manufacturer X as long the nominal 3 ton unit has insufficient capacity (i.e. total capacity of 36,000 x 0.95 = 34,200 Btuh).
 Alternately, if Builder Y wanted to use a heat pump from Manufacturer Z and Manufacturer Z offers nominal 3 ton (33,000 Btuh), 3.5 ton (39,400 Btuh) and 4 ton heat pump (45,800 Btuh), then Builder Y must install the nominal 3.5 ton unit by Manufacturer Z because the unit is between the Manual J specification and the climate zone 3, 115% oversizing limit set Manual S.

-- Air Conditioning Contractors of America, see here. - To download the Professional Engineer Load Calculation Affidavit, see here.
+- Air Conditioning Contractors of America, see here. - To download the EarthCraft Professional Engineer Load Calculation Affidavit, see here.

-The EarthCraft Builder shall notify their HVAC contractor of the requirements for meeting Manual J and S requirements.
-The Technical Advisor will review the load calculations for accuracy and completeness at mid-construction review.
+- The EarthCraft Builder shall notify their HVAC contractor of the requirements for meeting Manual J and S requirements, and the Builder must present documentation demonstrating compliance of criteria to the EarthCraft Technical Advisor. - The Technical Advisor will review the load calculations for accuracy and completeness at mid-construction review

-ES 2 Heating equipment efficiency (Details below):
+ES 2: Heating equipment efficiency meets EarthCraft requirements (details below):

-- Ducted furnace(s) and/or boiler(s) >90% AFUE, sealed combustion - Ducted heat pump(s): - Climate Zones 2, 3: >8.2 HSPF and within 15% of load calculation - Climate Zone 4: >8.5 HSPF and within 25% of load calculation
+- Ducted furnace(s) and/or boiler(s) >95% AFUE, sealed combustion - Ducted heat pump(s): ≥9 HSPF or ≥7.65 HSPF2 - Ductless system ≥10 HSPF or ≥9 HSPF2